 Recognitions & Distinctions

-- Named a Leading Lawyer for Business: Texas Construction and Insurance by Chambers USA since 2007
+- Leading Lawyer for Business: Texas Construction and Insurance, Chambers USA, since 2007

-- Named one of Texas’ Best Lawyers by Best Lawyers: The Premium Guide since 2009
+- Texas’ Best Lawyers, Best Lawyers: The Premium Guide, since 2009

-- AV rated by Martindale-Hubbell Peer Review Ratings, the highest rating possible.
+- AV rated by Martindale-Hubbell Peer Review Ratings

 Memberships & Affiliations